CFEL-CMI/richmol/README.md

 ### Storing and reading matrix elements from HDF5 files

-The calculation of field-free energies and matrix elements of interaction tensors can be computationally expensive, especially if one considers the vibrational motions.
-Once computed, the rotational solutions and matrix elements can be stored in an HDF5 format file.
-The HDF5 files containing rotational, ro-vibrational, and even hyperfine solutions and matrix elements for different molecules can be produced by other programs, such as, for example, [TROVE](https://github.com/Trovemaster/TROVE).
+Once computed, rotational solutions and matrix elements can be stored in an HDF5 file.
-A collection of such files for different molecules is available through "Richmol database" section of the main documentation.
+A collection of pre-computed HDF5 files containing rotational, ro-vibrational, and even hyperfine solutions and matrix elements for different molecules are available through "Richmol database" section of the main [**Documentation**](https://richmol.readthedocs.io/).

-Here is how matrix elements can be stored
+Here is how the matrix elements can be stored in HDF5 file

 ```py
 dip.store("water.h5", replace=True, comment="dipole moment in au computed using CCSD(T)/AVTZ")